Brandon Khela: Early life and youth career

 Khela was born in Coventry, West Midlands.
-He grew up in a Sikh family in Birmingham and was introduced to football at a young age by his father, Dov Singh Khela.
+He grew up in a Punjabi family in Birmingham and was introduced to football at a young age by his father, Dov Khela.
 He attended Arden Academy in Solihull.

 He joined Birmingham City's academy as an eight-year-old, and took up a scholarship with the club in 2021.
 According to the under-18s lead coach Martyn Olorenshaw, Khela "is a creator and scorer of many goals for the team from behind the forwards and his technical ability continues to improve.
 Brandon also has a fantastic engine on him which makes his defensive work important to the team as well."
 In the 2021–22 season, Khela played in 14 league matches for Birmingham's U18s as well as 8 for Steve Spooner's development squad.
 He also trained with the first team, was included in the matchday squad by manager Lee Bowyer for the EFL Championship visit to Stoke City in February 2022, and received a call-up to the England U17 team.